TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/uib-brand-css.md

 * `.compact`, `button.compact` - Reduces margin and padding.
 * `.emoji` - Apply to a `<span>` containing an emoji to make it look a lot nicer on most platforms.
 * `.noborder` - Turn off a border
+* `round`§ - Make something circular, oval or pill-shaped
 * `.status-side-panel` - A narrow, full-height block designed to show a vertical coloured status bar (no text).
 Apply one of the standard colour classes as well.
 Use with `.animate-pulse` to get an eye-catching effect.
+* `square`§ - Make something square or rectangular.
 * `.text-larger`, `.text-smaller` - Hopefully obvious.
 * `.withsubtitle` - Use on a page heading tag (usually `<h1>`) where you want to follow it with a subtitle.
 * `[role="doc-subtitle"]` - Add this role attribute to a `<div role="doc-subtitle">` immediately following a page heading to get smaller text with no gap.
 * `.uppercase` - Force text to display only in upper case.

 In addition, there is a set of colours defined for simple syntax highlighting of JSON objects since these so often need to be viewed.
 The `uibuilder.showMsg` and `uibuilder.syntaxHighlight` functions use these colours.
 They are controlled by a `.syntax-highlight` class and have `.key`, `.string`, `.number`, `.boolean`, `.null` and `.undefined` sub-classes.

+§ These styles have local CSS variable overrides.
+See the [live file](https://github.com/TotallyInformation/node-red-contrib-uibuilder/blob/main/front-end/uib-brand.css) for details on the variables and how to use them.

 ## CSS Variables